 Researcher who centers immigrant families, education, and the experiences of undocumented immigrants.

-Daniel Millán is a Chancellor’s Postdoctoral Fellow at the Institute of American Cultures in the Chicano Studies Research Center at the University of California, Los Angeles.
+Daniel Millán is a Chancellor’s Postdoctoral Fellow in the Chicano Studies Research Center at the University of California, Los Angeles.
 Daniel earned a Ph.D. in Sociology with an emphasis in Chicana/o Latina/o Studies at the University of California, Irvine and a B.A. in Chicana/o Studies at the University of California, Santa Barbara.
-His work includes analyzing the experiences of Latina/o children of immigrants, undocumented students in higher education, and immigrants in detention.
+His work includes analyzing the experiences of Latina/o children of immigrants, undocumented students in higher education, and Latinx 1.5th generation immigrants.

 Daniel’s work includes analyzing how the household composition of Latina/o families shapes the academic experiences of Latina/o children of immigrants.
 He considers the consequences of children who live with one or two parents and extended relatives on their academic performance.
 He draws upon frameworks that center the role of families as a key ecological component in the lives of children of immigrants.